PR Costs & Charges Explained

 Our minimum monthly contract is 10 hours, which as an example, would require an investment of £864, plus VAT per month.
 Note – such contracts are typically for a year with at least a two-month notice period.

 2 -PROJECT WORK

-Our fees for short term or fixed contract projects are £92 per hour, with an 8% account management fee (AMF).
+Our fees for short term or fixed contract projects are £92 per hour (£138 per hour for a director), with an 8% account management fee (AMF).

 We offer this dedicated ‘project rate’ because we recognise that some clients prefer to work on a project-by-project basis.
 This gives clients the flexibility to assign resources on an ad-hoc or “as needed” basis.

 Our minimum project fee is for 10 hours and will require an investment of £993.60, plus VAT.
 For any project work we require 50% of the costs to be paid up front.

 Our rates for crisis management start at £120 per hour, excluding VAT, during normal working hours.

 These rates increase to £180 per hour during unsociable hours (8pm-8am) and at weekends.